 ACMT/ASAM Addiction Toxicology Case Conference

-From May through August 2020, ACMT's recurring "3rd Friday Addiction Toxicology Case Conference" will be a joint webinar series hosted by the American College of Medical Toxicology (ACMT) and the American Society of Addiction Medicine (ASAM).
+May-August, the Addiction Toxicology Case Conference will be a joint webinar series hosted by the American College of Medical Toxicology (ACMT) and the American Society of Addiction Medicine (ASAM).

 The co-hosted series will continue to be an interactive discussion of addiction toxicology cases, but will now feature ASAM members along with ACMT members, as well as guest experts from Addiction Medicine, the Addiction Medicine Fellowship Training Program, Palliative Care, and Addiction Psychiatry.
 Cases will predominantly focus on the addiction medicine specialty in the new world of COVID-19.